ondrej-kvasnovsky/vaadin-8-on-grails-3/README.md

 ## Thanks

-Thanks for buying the book and supporting the official and complete documentation for Vaadin integration with Grails.
+Thanks for reading this book and do not forget, you can [contribute too](https://www.gitbook.com/book/ondrej-kvasnovsky/vaadin-on-grails-3/changes).